 1. L-Shape Kitchen Layout

-L-Shaped kitchen layouts are one of the most efficient kitchen layouts for the modern home.
+L-Shaped kitchen layouts are one of the most efficient kitchen plans for the modern home.
 L-shaped kitchen design favors efficient utilization of space and permits appliances and cabinets to be installed along right angled walls with an open area in the center.

 L-Shaped Kitchen Pros